 Special Students & Visiting Fellows

+Students who wish to take graduate level courses in a non-degree capacity are invited to apply to GSAS for Special Student status.
 Special Students are not degree candidates.
-Credit for a limited number of acceptable half-courses can, however, be transferred into a degree program if the student is later admitted to graduate study.
+Credit for a limited number of acceptable half-courses may be transferred into a degree program if the student is later admitted to graduate study, pending approval.

 Special Student status ordinarily is limited to a maximum of two terms, with extension possible only by reapplication.